 Temporary Food Stalls

 Temporary food businesses such as food stalls and food vehicles trading at events within the Town, must obtain a food stall permit.
-To apply, please submit an Application to operate a temporary food stall.
+To apply, please submit a Notification of a temporary food premises form.
 An application fee applies, unless the organisation is a charity or fundraising group.
 All commercial businesses are required to submit a Certificate of Registration of a Food Business from their relevant Council (i.e. where you are doing food preparation or storing equipment or food products, or where your food vehicle is garaged).
 You will also be required to submit proof of public liability insurance of not less than $10 million for any events that are on Council land.
 All applications must be submitted to the Town at 4 weeks prior to the event.

 All food stalls conducted within the Town of Mosman Park are required to comply with the Town’s Temporary Food Stall Guidelines.